bobbicodes/nes-lisp-mml/README.md

 - Alt/Cmd+Enter = Eval all
 - Ctrl+Enter = Eval at cursor

 The *Eval at cursor* command is particularly powerful - it evaluates the expression that *ends* just to the left of the cursor position, allowing you to quickly test the result at each level of nesting.
-The evaluation results are printed right in line, and cleared by pressing any key.

 ## API

 A part is represented by a sequence of commands, each of which is a hashmap with various keys representing `length` (expressed in 1/60 of a second ticks), `pitch` (MIDI numbers, including decimal values for vibrato/microtones), `volume` and `duty`.
 These sequences are passed to their respective channels.

 The note data can be produced however you like, as long as it ends up a sequence of maps with the right keys.
-So you could use a literal sequence of maps:
+So the most basic way would be to use a literal sequence of maps:

 ```clojure
 [{:volume 9 :length 20 :pitch 60} {:pitch 67}